 Once you've locked down sponsors, show your gratitude.
 Tweet about them, mention them on Facebook and other social media platforms, put them on your website, and include their logo on promotional materials.
-And be sure to keep them updated on when and how their funds are being used.
+Keep them updated on when and how their funds are being used.
 If they sponsored a giveaway, let them know that their materials have been handed out.
-And of course, when your Edcamp is complete, reach out again to say thank you to all your sponsors.
-It's important to keep a positive relationship with everyone who contributed so you can reach out to them again for next year's Edcamp.
+When your Edcamp is complete, reach out again to say thank you to all your sponsors.
+It's important to keep a positive relationship with everyone who contributed so that you can reach out to them again for next year's Edcamp.
 Even in this day and age of technology, a handwritten or personal thank you note or email goes a long way!